 Entry Deadline: June 22, 2019 Please complete online entry application, similar to all other Fair entries.
 Enter at www.LodiAgFair.com.
 Click on the exhibitor's tab and follow the drop down menu to "Exhibitor Sign Up".
-All entries MUST be completed online.

-Please sign the additional liability waiver and turn-in to the superintendant on the day of the show.
+All entries MUST be completed through the online registration.
+Please sign the insurance waiver and turn-in to the superintendant on the day of the show.

-\\No Late entries will be accepted and no one will be allowed in the show ring without a signed liability waiver.
+No Late entries will be accepted and no one will be allowed in the show ring without a signed liability waiver.